 Please see both the SEND Policy and the School Information report.
 The SEND policy is available under policies.
 The School Information Report is available below.

-The Special Educational Needs Co-ordinator (SENCo) is Elaine Stone and can be contacted by:
+The Special Educational Needs Co-ordinator (SENCo) is Tina Norton and can be contacted by:

 phone: 01249 813505